 Alterations also invite a lavish makeover of the story’s entire look.
 Though the cartoon could physically break the laws of what characters were physically capable of like Le Fou used a punching bag without getting paralyzed or dying, the cast behave and move realistically without becoming too boring or robotic.

 The production design capitalizes on taking the movie to another level.
 CGI and practical effects morph Belle’s village and Beast’s castle from the drawing board into physical places you’d love to explore in person.
 Characters like Lumiere and Cogsworth to costumes like Belle’s iconic yellow dress aren’t something to visually marvel but feel marvelously palpable.
 The lovable and enchanted hand-drawn spectacle becomes an escape to sweep you off your feet.
 It’s difficult to leave this fairytale world behind.

 The film’s only imperfections are the lack of changes lingering from the central romance and the overblown hype about Le Fou’s sexuality.
 Firstly, since Belle and Beast’s relationship begins with her being held captive, it’s hard not to (for me, watch others) debate how much of their affection is a result of the Stockholm syndrome, or the less talked-about Lima syndrome.
 Gaston and Beast’s similar personalities are only resolved because one actually changes their ways.
 I love to examine and dig into the script, so there's a bigger contrast between the characters for me than most.
 Some may have to delve into the actor’s performances and choices to find the differences.

 And then Le Fou’s sexuality isn’t remotely worthy of backlash.
 His arc from idolizing Gaston to recognizing his friend’s demented ego is profound, and Gad plays it wonderfully.
 But Disney had an around-about way of playing on the natural homoerotic undertones between him and Gaston from the original with making it slightly richer and fuller.
 As Gaston obsessed over Belle, Le Fou empowerment of his feelings falls a little flat.
-Neither character or performance is regressive, but there could've been more to build up Le Fou's sexuality with and without his companion Gaston.
+Neither character is regressive, but there could've been more to build up Le Fou's sexuality with and without Gaston.